 Free Downloadable Guide: Take a Closer Look at Friends' Central School

 The reality is that, as most parents find, children tend to lean towards certain subjects and classes that they are good at or that spark their interest.
 In some ways, this makes it easier for parents to encourage their children to take ownership of their own education.

 In addition to encouraging your child to do their best in all of their classes, you can help your child develop his or her love of learning by encouraging them to go deeper into the material that truly sparks their interest.
+Creating this balance can encourage children to further improve their student performance in the classroom.
 Some ways of doing this might include:

 - Finding books, magazines, and other resources for your child that allow them to learn more about the subjects that interest them, on an independent level, which can inspire curiosity and a love of reading.

 - Encouraging your child to ask questions—of themselves, their teachers, their curriculum